JamesClonk/terraform-vcloud-kubernetes/README.md

 ##### Edge Gateway

-Login to the DCS+ management portal and go the [My Items](https://portal.swisscomcloud.com/my-items/) view.
+Login to the DCS+ management portal and go to [My Items](https://portal.swisscomcloud.com/my-items/) view.
 From here click on the right hand side on *"Actions"* and then select **Create Internet Access** for your *Dynamic Data Center*.
 Make sure to check the box *"Edge Gateway"* and then fill out all the other values.
 For *"IP Range Size"* you can select the smallest value available, this Terraform module will only need one public IP for an external LoadBalancer.
 On *"Edge Gateway Configuration"* it is important that you select the **Large** configuration option to create an Edge Gateway with an advanced feature set, otherwise it will will be missing loadbalancing features and not function correctly!

 See the official DCS+ documentation on [Create Internet Access](https://dcsguide.scapp.swisscom.com/ug3/dcs_portal.html#internet-access) for more information.